The Flakiest Gluten-Free Pie Crust Recipe

 I will email this recipe to you, so you can come back to it later!

-Photos showing the unbaked pie dough in the pie pan.
+Photos showing the unbaked pie dough in the pie pan before and after crimping the edges.

 Step 8: Remove the top layer of paper and gently flip the dough into a greased 9-inch pie pan.
-Peel away the silicone mat from the backside.
+Peel away the silicone mat from the back.

 Step 9: Crimp the edges if you are not filling the crust now.
 To crimp the edges, hold your fingers in a V shape and place them on the outside of the crust.
 Use a finger to press the dough between your fingers so it crimps into the open space.
 Repeat this all the way around the edge of the pie crust.